 - 1 cup (180g) semi-sweet or dark chocolate chips (save a few for topping)

-- Spoon the batter into liners, filling them all the way to the top.
-Top each with a couple chocolate chips-- this is just for looks!
-Bake the muffins for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
-Bake for an additional 13-15 minutes or until a toothpick inserted in the center comes out clean.
-The total time these muffins take in the oven is about 18-20 minutes, give or take.
-Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack to cool until ready to eat.
+- Bake for 5 minutes at 425°F (218°C); then, keeping the muffins in the oven, reduce heat to 350°F (177°C) and continue baking for another 15–17 minutes or until a toothpick inserted in the center comes out clean.
+The total time these muffins take in the oven is about 20–21 minutes, give or take.
+(For mini muffins, bake 11–13 minutes at 350°F (177°C) the whole time.)

 - Press any remaining chocolate chips into the tops of the warm muffins.
 Allow the muffins to cool for 5 minutes in the muffin pan, and then transfer to a wire rack to continue cooling, or enjoy warm.

 - Muffins stay fresh covered at room temperature for a few days, then transfer to the refrigerator for up to 1 week.